ThomasCarroll/htqc/r_course/introToR_Session1.md

    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 -5.0150 -2.3690 -0.2079  0.0000  2.6070  5.0540
 ```
-Ideally you would want your residuals to be normally distributed around 0 indicating a good correspondence between predicted and actual values.
+Ideally you would want your residuals to be normally distributed around 0.

-Interpreting output of lm() (R-squared...)
+Statistics (25/26) - R-squared
 =========================================================